-- 18. The Department for Education will provide updated schools block datasets in December 2018. - 18.1.
+18. The Department for Education will provide updated schools block datasets in December 2018.

+- 18.1.
 Local authorities should use these datasets when setting their local funding formulas; this will ensure maintained schools and academies are funded on the same basis. - 18.2.
-We have provided a technical specification for the 2019 to 2020 schools block datasets alongside the updated datasets.
+We will provide a technical specification for the 2019 to 2020 schools block datasets alongside the updated datasets in December 2018.
+We have provided a technical specification for the 2018 to 2019 schools block datasets.